Alderweireld 'fully committed' to Spurs – Pochettino

 Talk of the player being unsettled led to links with Manchester City and Chelsea, but Pochettino is adamant the 28-year-old has no intention of leaving.

-"It is true, there have been a lot of rumours in the last few days," Pochettino told a media conference.
+"It is true, there is a lot of rumour in the last few days," Pochettino told a media conference.
 "He was talking with me in my office this morning [Thursday].
 He is happy, he wants to make fully clear his position that he is fully committed to the club.

 "He is happy with his contract – two years plus one – but it is not easy.